rogerinnova/Delphi-Examples/visualizing_math_functions_by_generating_firemonkey_meshes/README.md

 #Visualizing Math Functions By Generating Firemonkey Meshes

-At Delphi XE2 Anders Ohisson prouced this Example http://edn.embarcadero.com/article/42007
+At Delphi XE2 Anders Ohisson produced this Example

+http://edn.embarcadero.com/article/42007

 Abstract: This article discusses how you can generate your own 3-dimensional mesh for visualizing mathematical functions using Delphi XE2 and FireMonkey.

 Unfortunately changes to Firemonkey after XE2 trashed the code.